Exterior views of the VA Boston Healthcare System's three main locations. Different shots of three buildings are shown left to right.

 • Dedicated social workers

-The Boston VA Treatment Approach
+The Boston VA Mesothelioma Treatment Approach

 Following this classification, mesothelioma treatment usually takes a multimodal approach.